 Start your infant off on the path of lifelong healthy nutrition.

-The first year of a child's life is a critically important period for proper growth and development.
-Since they consume such small quantities of foods at this stage, it’s important to make every bite count!
+The first year of a child's life is very important time for proper growth and development.
+Since infants eat and drink such small amounts at this stage, it’s important to make every bite count!

 Around 6 Months